Galneryus: 2001–2002: Formation and indie days

 Galneryus was formed in 2001 by guitarist and bandleader Syu (Valkyr, Animetal, Aushvitz) and vocalist Masahiro "Yama-B" Yamaguchi (AxBites, Rekion, River End and Gunbridge).
 While at a live house in Kujō, Osaka, Syu heard fellow Kansai-native Yama-B on the radio and knew he wanted to work with him.
-Both veterans of the metal scene, they formed Galneryus with the intention to "express both of their musical tastes/ideas" and so they started looking for additional members to complete the band.
+The name "Galneryus" was derived from Guarnerius violins, which are known for their rich tone in the low and mid ranges.
+Syu said they felt it was a fitting name because metal is "all about the low end".
+Both veterans of the metal scene, Syu and Yama-B formed the band with the intention to "express both of their musical tastes/ideas" and so they started looking for additional members to complete the lineup.
 They recruited A on keyboards (who had previously played with Syu in Valkyr), Shōgo Himuro on bass, and Toshihiro "Tossan" Yui (formerly of Cemetery, Honey Quest) on drums.

-In October 2001, the band released a 2-track demo titled "United Flag".
-The demo was self-produced and released independently.
-This EP started gaining the attention of both fans and independent record labels as well.
+In October 2001, the band released a two-track demo titled "United Flag".
+It was self-produced and released independently, but started gaining the attention of both fans and independent record labels as well.

-After playing with other metal bands like Fairy Mirror, Mephistopheles, Galactica Phantom, Mastermind, and Concerto Moon, Galneryus went back to the studio to record a second EP.
+After playing with other metal bands like Fairy Mirror, Mephistopheles, Galactica Phantom, Mastermind, and Concerto Moon, Galneryus went back to the studio to record an EP.
 Rebel Flag was released through the independent label Iron Shock in August 2002.
 The EP again used support musicians to fill the band slots, with Shōgo Himuro again on bass, Toshihiro Yui again on drums, and Yoshinori Kataoka on keyboards.

 After this EP, the band started receiving several record deals and started touring more.
 In 2003, they were invited to play the Melodic Metal Festival in Japan which featured Swedish power metal band Dragonland, as well as Australia's Dungeon.
 As a result, Dragonland invited Galneryus to play with them the next time they toured Japan.

 Galneryus was also invited to perform on two metal compilation cover albums with other bands such as Masaki Project, Saber Tiger, and Mephistopheles.
 Galneryus performed the song "Black Diamond" (originally from Finnish power metal band Stratovarius) on the compilation album Stand Proud!
 III and performed the song "Soldier of Fortune" (from Japanese heavy metal band Loudness) on the compilation album Japanese Heavy Metal Tribute Tamashii II.
 For these songs, the band used supporting musicians Toshihiro Yui on drums, Yusuke on bass, and Yuhki on keyboards.
 Both compilation albums were released simultaneously in December 2002 on the same day through Iron Shock and distributed through the record label VAP.